GeekyA/pdf_numeric_extract/README.md

     Text: "{x}"
     """
 ```
-There are some hallucinations and inaccuracy in the final result still due to a small model being used.
+Note: There are some hallucinations and inaccuracy in the final result still due to a small model being used.
 The assignment was written by keeping in mind that it will probably be run on a standard computer and not on production grade GPUs.
 Proprietary models are not used either although a small experiment I conducted with claude produced good results.